Review 785: Disclosure Day

 The world is poised on the brink of World War III, meteorologist Margaret Fairchild (Emily Blunt) finds herself at the centre of a bizarre on-set incident, she crosses paths with cybersecurity expert and whistleblower Daniel Kellner (Josh O'Connor) who claims to understand what happened to her - and to have proof that we're not alone in the universe.
 With the help of scientist Hugo Wakefield (Common Domingo), Daniel and Margaret begin a quest for full disclosure.
 However, Noah Scanlon (Colin Firth), a powerful head of a secret arm of the U.S. government called the Wardex Corporation will stop at nothing to ensure the truth remains under wraps.

-The film opens by thrusting us right into the middle of the action when Josh O'Connor's Daniel is being hunted by Firth's Noah
+The film opens by thrusting us right into the middle of the action when Josh O'Connor's Daniel is being hunted by Firth's Noah from that point onwards, it virtually never stops

 Sure we get the usual hallmarks of the sci fi genre like crop circles, government conspiracies and car chases.
 But they're handled and executed with such in a way that feels fresh that unless you're a you probably won't notice.
+But underneath all of that, Disclosure Day is a surprisingly humanist film

-Eve Hewson doesn't lag far behind she makes you feel Jane's fear and vulnerability in every scene she's in.
+Eve Hewson doesn't lag far behind, she makes you feel Jane's fear and vulnerability in every scene she's in.

 Comments